andreaferretti/factor-tutorial/README.md

 A long Factor tutorial
 ======================

-Factor is a mature, high level programming language, but starting with it can be rather taxing, as it follows a paradigm quite far from most mainstream languages.
-Still, even if it is a rather niche language, it is rather mature, running in its own optimized VM, usually reaching top performance for a dinamically typed language.
-It features a flexible object system, a FFI with C, and asynchronous I/O, much like node, but with a much simpler model for cooperative multithreading.
+Factor is a mature, dynamically typed language based on the concatenative paradigm.
+Getting started with Factor can be rather daunting, as it follows a paradigm quite far from most mainstream languages.
+This tutorial will guide you through the basics so that you will be able to appreciate its simplicity and power.

+Even if Factor is a rather niche language, it is mature and feature a comprehensive standard library covering tasks from json serialization to socket programming or HTML templating.
+It runs in its own optimized VM, usually reaching top performance for a dinamically typed language.
+It also has a flexible object system, a FFI with C, and asynchronous I/O, much like node, but with a much simpler model for cooperative multithreading.

 In this tutorial, we assume that you have downloaded a copy of Factor and that you are following along with the examples in the Listener.